sreeni1346/M1_APPLICATION_MEMEGENERATOR/1_REQUIREMENT/readme.md

 High level requirements:
 HLR1:User can access through web browser .
-HLR2: User can select any image and edit it.
+HLR2: User can use any type of number system.
-HLR3: The page let's user make anything they want.
+HLR3: The page let's user to convert fromone number system to other ,anything they want.
-HLR4: Once the make is done user can share it.

 Low Level Requirements:
-LLR1:Images.
+LLR1:Datas .